fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 ![](thingshadow-3.png "Trigger of FOTA update")

-2. Save the modified shadow state document (`Shadow Document > Save`).
+1. Save the modified shadow state document (`Shadow Document > Save`).
 This will trigger the firmware over-the-air update procedure.
-Upon successful completion, the board will be restarted with the new firmware version.
+Upon successful completion (typically after 1 minute or so), the board will be restarted with the new firmware version.
 You can verify that by
    * observing the red LED on your board which should end up blinking significantly faster than before
    * refreshing and inspecting the shadow state document in the AWS IoT Console which should reflect the new firmware version as the currently running version: